HannaKi/Harjoittelumuistiinpanot/README.md

 If you run the stuff in a Singularity container no venv is needed.

 `module purge` clear the loaded modules

-`module load pytorch/1.8` Singularity container
+`module load pytorch/1.8` Load a Singularity container (depends on the version if the module is a container or not)

 To run HuggingFace example projects install from the source: